WICG/first-party-sets/README.md

 **Note:** The above have been provided only to serve as real-world illustrative assumed examples of collections of domains that are owned by the same organization; and have not all been validated with the site owners.

-This proposal anchors on the use cases described above to develop a framework for the browser to support limited cross-domain cookie access.
+This proposal anchors on the use cases described above to develop a framework for the browser to support limited cross-domain data access.
 This will allow browsers to ensure continued operation of existing functionality that would otherwise be broken by blocking cross-domain cookies ("third-party cookies"), and will support the seamless operation of functionality such as: